aidanmelen/terraform-provider-snowsql/docs/resources/exec.md

 ### Query Snowflake With Read Statements

-The `snowsql_exec` resource allows you to execute arbitrary Snowflake SQL queries from Terraform, and use the results in your infrastructure management.
-When using the read statements in the resource, the result(s) of the SQL query/queries will be available in the `read_results` attribute as a sensitive raw JSON string.
+This resource allows you to execute arbitrary SnowSQL queries and use the results in your infrastructure management.

-To output the query results in a non-sensitive format to the console, you can use the `nonsensitive` function to mark the `read_results` value as non-sensitive before decoding it with the `jsondecode` function.

 ```terraform
 resource "snowsql_exec" "role" {